cdimascio/express-openapi-validator/README.md

 ### securityHandlers (optional)

 Specifies a set of custom security handlers to be used to validate security scenarios.
-If security handlers are ***not*** provided, a default handler is always used.
+If a `securityHandlers` object is specified, a handler must be defined for **_all_** securities.
+If `securityHandlers are **_not_** specified, a default handler is always used.
 The default handler will validate against the OpenAPI spec, then call the next middleware.

 If `securityHandlers` are specified, the validator will validate against the OpenAPI spec, then call the security handler providing it the Express request, the security scopes, and the security schema object.